CMSP Tales & KLX 300D Upgrades

 I think this 2 day CMSP program should have a learner driver course prerequisite before students qualify to go on what we did these past 2 days and they need 6 months regular riding experience to go with the requirements as well.

-Although it's been 30 years since I last rode regularly, I rode from 16 to 34 years old as my sole mode of transportation on various sized road bike machines - I had over 23 different motorcycles in this period.
+Although it's been 30 years since I last rode a motorcycle regularly, I rode from 16 to 34 years old as my sole mode of transportation on various sized road bike machines - I had over 23 different motorcycles in this period.

 I started out on a Suzuki B120P, graduated to Honda CB200E, then a Honda 250 Superdream N, then a Moto Morini 500 sport, Yamaha XS750-D, Yamaha YB100 (long story), Yamaha XS400 US Custom, Moto Guzzi V50 Monza, Kwakersaki Z400-J, Custom Kwakersaki Z500, Kwakersaki KH400, Kwakersaki KH500, Kwakersaki KH750, Yamaha XJ650, Yamaha XS750-E, Yamaha XS750-SE, Yamaha XS750-F, Yamaha XS850-SG, Suzuki GS850-G, Moto Guzzi 850 Le Mans MKIII, Maico 500, Yamaha XJ900 4BB1 & Yamaha FJ1100.

-I also owned a Vespa 175 scooter, a horrid Hardly Movingson 1200 Wide Glide, Van Veen OCR1000, BFG 1300 Odyssey, and a Laverda 500 Montjuic and a Kwakersaki KZ1300.
+I also owned a Vespa 175 scooter, a horrid Hardly Movingson 1200 Wide Glide, Van Veen OCR1000, BFG 1300 Odyssey, a Laverda 500 Montjuic and a Kwakersaki KZ1300.

 The point here is that I had a good few machines when I was an active motorcyclist.